dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 Such a declaration introduces its *name* (the identifier) into the surrounding scope.
 The name does not denote a type, but it can be used to denote the extension itself in various places.
 The name can be hidden or shown in `import` or `export` declarations.

-The *type* can be any valid Dart type, but not a single type variable.
+The *type* can be any valid Dart type, including a single type variable.
 It can refer to the type parameters of the extension.
 It can be followed by `?` which means that it allows `null` values.
+When Dart gets non-nullable types by default (NNBD), this `?` syntax is removed and subsumed by nullable types like `int?` being allowed in the `<type>` position.

 The member declarations can be any static or instance member declaration except for instance variables and constructors.

 ### Scope

 Dart's static extension methods are *scoped*.
 They only apply to code that the extension itself is accessible to.
-Being in accessible means that using the extension's name must denote the extension.
+Being accessible means that using the extension's name must denote the extension.
 The extension is not in scope if another declaration with the same name shadows the extension, if the extension's library is not imported, if the library is imported and the extension is hidden, or the library is only imported with a prefix.
 In other words, if the extension had been a class, it is only in scope if using the name would denote the class&mdash; which will allow you to call static methods on the class, which is exactly what we are going to do.

 ### Extension Member Resolution